 The Bay Area is home to some of the best craft beer in the country, meaning that it’s cultivated an entire generation of beer lovers and aficionados.
 When it comes to breweries, we’re hard to beat, but SF’s beer gardens are also excellent places to kick back and try out a flight or sip on your favorite pils and watch the game.

-As we start coming out of our quarantine bubbles post-vaccination, some of us might be trying to get back into the dating scene.
-Whether you decided to take another crack at Tinder, or just want to have a lovely evening in the city, we’re here to help!
+Whether you decide to take another crack at Tinder or just want a lovely evening in the city, we’re here to help!
 Lucky for you, our followers know plenty of beautiful outdoor spots to check out.
 Here are their responses to our Instagram poll asking for the most romantic places in the city.
 Learn more about each spot here.

-Did you know there are dozens of amazing free concerts happening multiple days a week at the Bandshell?
+Did you know dozens of amazing free concerts happen multiple days a week at the Bandshell?
 The Bandshell, which is 120 years old, added new lighting, a state-of-the-art sound system, and a new stage during the pandemic.
 The lineup is seriously impressive, with everything from singer/songwriters to R&B.

 16. Make the rounds at SF Open Studios

-SF Open Studios gives the public a rare opportunity to visit over 400 local artists in their personal studios.
+SF Open Studios allows the public to visit over 400 local artists in their personal studios.
 The annual event started in 1975 as a way for local artists to increase the accessibility of their work by collectively opening their studios to the public.
-This event takes place across SF from October 22 through November 13.

 17. Stuff your face at the best SF bakeries